insin/newforms/README.rst

   For example, if the form was held as state in a React component which had the above JSX in its ``render()`` method::

+     // ...in a React component...
-     function onSubmit(e) {
+     onSubmit: function(e) {
        e.preventDefault()

-       var form = this.state.form
-       var formData = forms.formData(this.refs.contactForm.getDOMNode())
+       // A Form's validate() method gets input data from a given <form> and
+       // validates it.
-       var isValid = form.setData(formData)
+       var isValid = this.state.form.validate(this.refs.contactForm)

+       // If the data was invalid, the forms's error object will be populated
+       // with field validation errors and the form will have called its
+       // onStateChange callback to update its display.

        if (isValid) {
-         // form.cleanedData now contains validated input data, coerced to the
+         // form.cleanedData contains validated input data, coerced to the
          // appropriate JavaScript data types by its Fields.
-       }
-       else {
-         // If the data was invalid, the forms's error object will be populated
-         // with field validation errors, which will be displayed the next time
-         // it's rendered.
-         this.forceUpdate()
        }
      }